-This project is based on methods developed through years of experience at dams and does not involve the use of innovative techniques used for the first time.
-The method chosen for fish passage is proven, does not contain precedent setting methods or models, does not present complex challenges for interpretation, and is not likely to change prevailing practices.
+This project is based on methods developed through years of experience routing fish around dams and does not involve the use of innovative techniques used for the first time.
+The method chosen for fish passage will be proven, does not contain precedent setting methods or models, does not present complex challenges for interpretation, and is not likely to change prevailing practices.

-d.
+c.
 In-Kind Contributions.
 Products and analyses provided by non-Federal sponsors as in-kind services are subject to DQC and ATR, similar to any products developed by USACE.
-No in-kind product are anticipated during the feasibility phase of the project.
+No in-kind products are anticipated during the feasibility phase of the project.